-Julien and Sophie Schaal
+Julien Schaal Wines

 Julien fell in love with South Africa when he worked as a cellarhand in the early 2000s and returns multiple times a year to produce his wines.
 He has worked with some of the top producers of the region: Paul Cluver, Newton-Johnson, John Seccombe (Thorne & Daughters) over the years.
 This has allowed him to not only learn a great deal about the local terroir, but has given him access to some of the Overberg’s best fruit with which to work.